Secret spots in the major cities of Spain

 Sometimes we should leave behind the typisch sightseeing tour and let the city surprise us.
-We should visit the nocks that even the inhabitants themselves have not visited yet.
+We should visit the nocks that even most of the inhabitants themselves have not visited yet.
 If you are one of those inhabitants, we came to open your eyes.
+And if you are a tourist, today is your lucky day!

-The Escuelas de Cristo square is hidden among the small streets of the labyrinthine neighbourhood of Santa Cruz.
+Plaza de la Escuela de Cristo is hidden among the small streets of the labyrinthine neighbourhood of Santa Cruz.
 This small square is surrounded by high orange trees.
 Located in the middle of Xímenez de Enciso Street, it can be accessed through Carlos Alonso Chaparro Alley.
 It is a quiet place ideal to sit in the shade when is so hot in Seville.

 Calle Verde